anuvindhs/challenge-lab-aws/README.md

  (S3 implentation still have some issues on above demo , troubleshooting
  - i have updated the s3 information as mentiond on step 6 and can upload the images via APP.
- - issue - cannot preview the uploaded images via app)
+ - issue - cannot preview the uploaded images via app
+ - Suspecting its a permission issue on the LAB Environment to update the policy on S3 )

 </br>